Omar-p/learning-notes/aws/aws.md

   - Bucket policies are a type of AWS resource policy.
   - like identity policy, but instead they attached to a resource instead of identities, u control who can access that resource.
-  - idenetity perspective : u can only attach identities inside ur aws account.
+  - idenetity perspective : u can only attach id policies to identities inside ur aws account.
   - Resource perspective permissions
+    - you can reference identity from other account.
     - Allow/DENY same or different account, anonymous principals. we can reference all principals in the world.
       --see examples of bucket policies---
-      main keys in the statement. ["Sid", "Effect[Allow|Deny]", "Principla" not exist in identity policy, "Action", "Resource[arn]"]
+      main keys in the statement. ["Sid", "Effect[Allow|Deny]", "Principal" not exist in identity policy, "Action", "Resource[arn]"]
     - another keys "Condition" <-- policy apply if cond is true.
+    - for cross account access to s3, the bucket policy should allow the other account, and the other account should have an id policy that allow the access to that s3 bucket.
   - on bucket policy on a bucket, but it can have multiple statements.
   - access right for identities in the account is the combination of the resource polices and any identity policies attached to the account.